etwynt/Java/example.md

 }
 ```

-- To delete a specific review based on ID make a request to /reviews
+- To delete a review, make DELETE request to /reviews/{id}

-Enter the ID - and there is no response?